 Political pressure, consumer pressure and world events can have a huge impact on the success or failure of the palm oil industry.
 In 2019 China imported an approximate 7 million metric tonnes of palm oil from indonesia and malaysia, a huge increase from 2018 due to a swine flu epidemic that wiped out over 55% of their pig stocks.
 When the lard from the pig industry wasn't available to satisfy their market needs, cheap vegetable oil in the form of palm oil quickly took it's place.

 An example of political pressures effecting the palm oil industry is the recent law implemented by the Indonesian government to their bio-fuel production.
-This new law states that all diesel production must now contain a minimum of 30% palm methyl esther (produced from palm oil), with Malaysia soon to increase their palm methyl esther percentages as well.
+This new law states that all diesel production must now contain a minimum of 30% palm methyl ester (produced from palm oil), with Malaysia soon to increase their palm methyl ester percentages as well.

 what can we do to help?

 As a consumer we often underestimate the leverage we have on instigating change in industries that we purchase from.
 The UN's intergovernmental panel on climate change (IPCC) in their 2019 report, emphasised the need for consumers to "change their lifestyle and consumption patterns to more sustainable alternatives, specifically in areas they can control".